rocky/python-uncompyle6/.github/ISSUE_TEMPLATE/bug-report.md

 * Make sure the bytecode you have can be disassembled with a disassembler.
-* Don't put bytecode and corresponding soruce code on any service that requires registration to download.
+* Don't put bytecode and corresponding source code on any service that requires registration to download.
 * When you open a bug report there is no privacy.
 If the legitimacy of the activity is deemed suspicous, I may flag it as suspicious,